-After John Curtin was elected Prime Minister in 1941 and Japan entered the war, Australia's experience of the war changed as the whole population mobilised to support the war effort.
-Women were encouraged to enter the workforce; industry and the production of goods and equipment became regulated by the government; and coastal defences were extended and reinforced.
-With the fall of Singapore, Australia was directly under threat for the first time.
+After John Curtin was elected Prime Minister (AWM 011141) in 1941 and Japan entered the war, Australia's experience of the war changed as the whole The war actually reached Australia's shores in February population mobilised to support the war effort.
+1942, when Japanese fighter and bomber planes launched Women were encouraged to enter the workforce; a series of bomb attacks across northern Australia.
+The industry and the production of goods and equipment most serious was the bombing of Darwin on 19 February became regulated by the government; and coastal (see Source 6 on page XX).
+The Prime Minister declared defences were extended and reinforced.
+With the fall that Australia was now in a state of 'total war'. of Singapore, Australia was directly under threat for the first time.